tgeek77/tor-fied-lamp/README.md

 #### About the scripts:

-docker-compose.yml calls on three image:
+docker-compose.yml calls on three images:

 <dl>
   <dt>tor</dt>